umbraco/Umbraco-CMS/.github/README.md

 - [Getting to know Umbraco](https://docs.umbraco.com/umbraco-cms/fundamentals/get-to-know-umbraco)
 - [Tutorials for creating a basic website and customizing the editing experience](https://docs.umbraco.com/umbraco-cms/tutorials/overview)

+## Get help

+If you need a bit of feedback while building your Umbraco projects, we are [chatty on Discord](https://discord.umbraco.com).
+Our Discord server serves both a social space but also has channels for questions and answers.
+Feel free to lurk or join in with your own questions.
+Or just post your daily Wordle score, up to you!

 ## Looking to contribute back to Umbraco?